Saturday 18 January 1941

 Convoy OB 275 departs from Liverpool, Convoy FS 391 departs from Methil, Convoy BS 12D departs from Port Sudan bound for Aden.

-Royal Navy corvettes HMS Mimosa and Pentstemon are launched, destroyer HMS Eskdale laid down.
+Royal Navy corvettes HMS Mimosa and Pentstemon are launched, the destroyer HMS Eskdale is laid down.

 U-177 (Oberleutnant zur See Heinrich Schonder) commissioned.

 Battle of the Mediterranean: The Australian/British attack on Tobruk, originally planned for 20 January, is postponed 24 hours due to sandstorms.
 British ships HMS Terror and Aphid bombard Tobruk during the night, and the RAF also raids the port.

 The Luftwaffe, after a day off, returns to the skies over Malta today.
 Fliegerkorps X attacks the Malta airfields during a 90-minute sustained attack on Hal Far and Luqa fields.
 The raid is a success, destroying hangers, barracks and cratering runways.
 All but one runway at the two airstrips, at Hal Far, are put out of service during the attack.

 Aside from half a dozen parked planes lost at the airfields, the British lose two Fairey Fulmars (one man dead) of RAF No. 806 Squadron.
 The Luftwaffe loses at least five Stukas and Junkers Ju 88s.
 The Germans lose five men, including two pilots.